GASCompanion/GASCompanion-Documentation/src/asc-on-player-state/index.md

 With the ASC living on Player State, you'll need to create a child Blueprint of `ModularPlayerState` to be able to access the Ability System Component in order to grant abilities and attributes.

 Create a new Blueprint class with `ModularPlayerState` for the Parent class.
-Once done, you should see `MGCAbilitySystemComponent` in the components list.
+Once done, you should see `GSCAbilitySystemComponent` in the components list.

 <div style="max-width: 480px;">